Traditional vs. Digital Marketing: Evolution of Digital Content

 The End of Broadcast Networks and Cable?

-For every article written about cord-cutting, and escaping cable bills, there are still a lot of people watching traditional television—about 36 hours a week of it.
+For every article written about cord-cutting and escaping cable bills, many people still watch traditional television—about 36 hours a week of it.

 The younger generations are growing up in an on-demand environment, where you can binge shows for a low monthly fee.
 They won’t want to pay $100 for a cable package.

-Digital media stands in the winning position for them in traditional vs digital marketing.
-Traditional television will survive, but the distribution structure will need to be shaken up to compete.
+Digital media stands in the winning position in the traditional vs. digital marketing battle.
+Although it seems that conventional television will survive, the distribution structure will need to be shaken up to compete.

 Why does it matter that digital consumption is increasing?

-Technology is going to keep making video content more and more accessible — great news for the viewing public, and a tough challenge for marketers looking to reach those viewers.
+Technology will keep making video content more and more accessible — great news for the viewing public and a tough challenge for marketers looking to reach those viewers.

-Often the competitive edge in digital marketing comes from having a forward-thinking marketer who can stay on top of trends and provide context to new platforms, channels, and tactics.
+The competitive edge in digital marketing often comes from having a forward-thinking marketer who can stay on top of trends and provide context to new platforms, channels, and tactics.
 Increasingly though, that edge can be achieved through inhuman means—marketing automation.

 1) The Advance of Technology for Buying and Selling

 One of the emerging automation techniques is programmatic marketing.
-There are a lot of complex pieces that make up programmatic marketing, but it boils down to using data, algorithms, and machine learning to optimize digital advertising.
+Many intricate pieces make up programmatic marketing, but it boils down to using data, algorithms, and machine learning to optimize digital advertising.

-If that’s still pretty confusing, you can check out how Smart Insights pros define the programmatic process.
+If that’s still confusing, you can check how Smart Insights pros define the programmatic process.

-With the definition out of the way, let’s jump into how programmatic is helping to move digital marketing forward.
+Let’s jump into how programmatic is helping to move digital marketing forward with the definition out of the way.